Jernvrede/alienfx/README.md

     4.3     Allow the zonescan.
 Follow the instructions.
     4.4     $ sudo alienfx-gtk
     4.5     Nevermind the labels on the different "zones".
 Trial and error till you find a suitable setting.
+            I will try to get to updating them.
 (Don´t forget to press Apply otherwise nothing will happen) 4.6     When you´re satisfied save your theme.
 (Lets call it: Starchild)

 ## 5. Making it stick through reboot.